HiPerCoRe/KTT/Tutorials/Readme.md

     user-provided buffers directly instead of copying them.
 Has versions with C++ host code for tuning CUDA and OpenCL.
 - PythonInterfaces: Shows that it is possible to pass Python functions to KTT, e.g. to define a custom searcher or stop condition.
-- ProfileBasedSearcher: Shows a custom Python searcher that guides the search using profiling counters -- it periodically re-runs the best configuration with profiling enabled, and uses an ML model to predict profiling counters and score the remaining tuning space configurations.
-(Demonstrated on a real application kernel.) <!-- maybe drop -->

 <!-- TODO: custom searcher, stop condition, simulated tuning(?) -- when writing your own searcher you can easily see how fast it converges
     precise measurement (advanced?), power consumption optimization (advanced?), etc -->